gazebosim/gz-sim/tutorials/underwater_vehicles.md

 ![force diagram](https://raw.githubusercontent.com/ignitionrobotics/ign-gazebo/main/tutorials/files/underwater/MBARI%20forces.png)

 # Setting up the buoyancy plugin
-The buoyancy plugin in ignition uses the collision mnesh to calculate the volume of the vehicle.
+The buoyancy plugin in ignition uses the collision mesh to calculate the volume of the vehicle.
 Additionally, it needs to know the density of the fluid in which it is moving.
 By default this is set to 1000kgm^-3.
 However, in real life this may vary depending on many factors like depth, salinity of water etc. To add